How Many Hours of Wedding Photography do you Really Need?

 10:00 Reception Ends

-Eight Hours of Wedding Photography Coverage
+8 Hours of Wedding Photography Coverage

-• Your ceremony and reception are in different locations
+Ceremony and reception are in different locations

-Sample 8 Hour Traditional Wedding Photography Timeline
+Sample 8 Hour Traditional Timeline

 2:00 Bride and Bridesmaids Getting Ready